thaunghtike-share/nixtune/README.md

 ## Introduction

-Autotune is a Cloud and Container aware diagnostics that uses Machine Learning to help figure out issues with your infrastructure.
+Autotune is a Cloud and Container aware diagnostics and tuning tool.
+It uses Machine Learning to find optimizations in your infrastructure.
+The goal is to make your servers more performant, reduce the amount you spend on servers, and help reduce the environmental footprint.

 ## [Quick Start and Download](https://www.acksin.com/autotune)

 Autotune outputs its data in JSON to the command line.
-Run the following
+Run the following command:
-command:

     sudo autotune output

 Autotune primarily runs as a daemon which regularily pushes diagnostics to a central server.
-Acksin runs
-[Autotune Cloud](https://www.acksin.com/console/login?redirectTo=https://www.acksin.com/console/autotune)
-providing this capability.
+Acksin runs a service called [Autotune Cloud](https://www.acksin.com/console/login?redirectTo=https://www.acksin.com/console/autotune) providing this capability.
 You can get the configuration on the Acksin Console or you can check out [config.json.template](config.json.template) for agent configuration.
-We will open source the server side in the future.
+We will open source the server side in the near future.

 Run the following: